Right Opposition: Poland

-While never a formal organization, there was a tendency within the Polish Communist Party usually known as the "three Ws" after the leaders -- Adolf Warski, Henryk Walecki, Maria Koszutska (pseud.
-Wera Kostrzewa).
+While never a formal organization, there was a tendency within the Polish Communist Party usually known as the "three Ws" after the leaders: Adolf Warski, Henryk Walecki, and Maria Koszutska (pseudonym Wera Kostrzewa).
 As the Party was already underground in Poland, and the communists already weak the group decided not to create a formal organization, though they were often depicted as followers of Brandler and Thalheimer by the leadership.
 All three died in gulags.

 Switzerland

 In Switzerland, the official Communist Party's leader, Jules Humbert-Droz, was sympathetic to the Right Opposition, and because of that lost his powerful position in the Comintern.
-Later, he self-criticized and capitulated to the communist leadership only to be expelled in 1943.
-One cantonal section of the Swiss Communist Party, in Schaffhausen, did secede and form a Communist opposition group.
+Later, he self-criticized and capitulated to the Communist leadership, only to be expelled in 1943.
+One cantonal section of the Swiss Communist Party, in Schaffhausen, did secede and form a communist opposition group.
 For a while, it was quite successful, dominating the local labor movement, especially among tool and watchmakers.
-In the Oct 20, 1933 election, the CPO elected 10 of the 30 local councilors and the CPOs leader, Walther Bringolf, was chosen as mayor.
-The CPO joined the Swiss Socialist Party by 1936.
+In the 20 October 1933 elections, the CPO elected 10 of the 30 local councilors and CPO leader Walther Bringolf was chosen as mayor.
+By 1936, the CPO had merged with the Swiss Socialist Party.

 Italy

-There was some resistance in the Italian Party to the new Third Period line.
-At first the two Italian ECCI members, Palmiro Togliatti and Angelo Tasca opposed the Cominterns actions with regard to the German party.
-However, at the Tenth Plenum in June 1929 Togliatti capitulated to Stalins wishes while Tasca was expelled.
-Later, at a May 1930 plenum of the Party, politburo members Pasquini and Santini were removed for opposing the Third Period and "organizational measures" were taken against lower cadres.
+There was some resistance in the Italian party to the new Third Period line.
+At first the two Italian ECCI members, Palmiro Togliatti and Angelo Tasca, opposed the Comintern's actions with regard to the German party.
+However, at the Tenth Plenum in June 1929, Togliatti capitulated to Stalin's wishes while Tasca was expelled.
+Later, at a May 1930 plenum of the Party, Politburo members Pasquini and Santini were removed for opposing the Third Period and "organizational measures" were taken against lower cadres.